KevinRemhof/StravaRecentsWithPythonLambda/README.md

 Key features include:
 * AWS Lambda
 * AWS Lambda Layer to make it prettier
+* S3 bucket to host the main web page and graphics
 * Amazing graphics (ha, not really)

 This uses a AWS Lambda Layer to upload stravalib without cluttering the directory